 Even better, when you create a new account, both types of cards usually provide a signup bonus.
 These bonuses may be worth up to $500 in cash or more.
 Simply meet the minimum spending requirement, and you’re usually in luck.
-Here are a couple of our favorites:
+Here are a couple of our favorite cash back cards:

 Chase Sapphire Preferred Card – With this card, you’ll earn 60,000 points after spending just $4,000 on your card in the first 3 months.
 These points are worth $750 in travel when redeemed through the card’s travel portal (or you can trade them in for less in gift cards).
 They can also be transferred to more than a dozen loyalty programs (like Southwest, United, IHG, Marriott, and more) for even more value.
 Learn more here.

-Chase Freedom Unlimited – Earn a $150 signup bonus when you make just $500 in purchases within your first 3 months.
+Chase Freedom Unlimited Card – Earn 3% cash back in all categories on the first $20,000 spent in the first year you have the card.
 (That’s practically free money, right?!?)
-After that, you’ll earn an unlimited 1.5% cash back on all purchases.
+After that, you’ll still earn an unlimited 1.5% cash back on all purchases.
 You can also take advantage of a 0% APR on purchases and balance transfers made within the first 15 months of your account opening.
 Learn more here.

 One final word of warning: It’s super important that you pay your card off every month so you don’t end up paying extra on interest charges.
 Trust us, the interest payments are usually far more expensive than any rewards or cash back you received.
 Also, don’t overspend to meet any points goals or signup bonus requirements.
 To make the most of your cards, simply use them to pay for the things you’d normally buy anyway.